 It is vital if you are competing at a national or international level you understand the rules and guidance surrounding anti-doping – both for humans and equines.

 Updates to FEI Equine Prohibited Substances List and WADA Prohibited List for Human Athletes:

-The 2017 updates to the FEI Equine Prohibited Substances List and the WADA Prohibited List for human athletes have now been released ahead of the changes coming into force on 01 January 2017.
+The 2020 updates to the FEI Equine Prohibited Substances List and the WADA Prohibited List for human athletes have been released and came into force on 01 January 2020.

 All information regarding International anti-doping regulations can also be found on the FEI website – this includes the FEI Prohibited Substances List (www.fei.org).